psons/tldbin/README.md

 # info
 This is a repository  of scripts to build and use a developmet environment for tlog, which is a python goal planning, task manager, and journal keeping script.
+See https://github.com/psons/tlog README.md

 # Main features